xinshitn/nextPls-doc/source/en/index.html.md

         }
     }
 ```

+Agent who wants to make request API call MUST attach the CEK in the http header("Content-Code") as encrypted one.

+Encryption algorithm used for CEK protection is RSA-1024.
+Finally, the result needs to be encoded of Base64.

+All Agent will receive a public key from NextPls, which is used for encryption of the CEK.

 ### 4.Generating signature

-Agent who wants to make a request API call MUST attach a signature value of the encrypted body(The result in step 2) in the http header("Signature").

-Signature is used for non-repudiation of the request body from an Agent.

-Generate signed value with sender’s private key.

-Signature algorithm is Sha256WithRSA, And then also needs to be encoded of Base64.

 >Example for Signature：